-Honest Weight's Gifts Department has toys, candles and incense, cards, calendars, and many more fun holiday gifts.
+Honest Weight's Gifts Department has toys, candles and incense, cards, calendars, and many more fun gifts.

 Emily Collins is our Mercantile Buyer.
 Her focus is on purchasing items that are useful, beautiful, environmentally-friendly, fair-trade, local, and seasonal.

-During the holidays Emily is busy stocking the shelves with items you can feel happy about gifting to your loved ones - or maybe treating yourself.
+You can feel happy about giving our gifts to your loved ones - or maybe treating yourself.

 "People can do all of their shopping here," says Emily.
 "The Co-op is a destination spot for gift-giving that's socially responsible, takes into account our local economy, and is really focused on fair-trade local, and handmade."